 AI implementation in recruiting: what breaks in the real world

-The failure modes that derail AI implementation: misaligned processes, unclear ownership, tools that don't fit reality.
-A practical look at AI in recruiting workflows.
+The failure modes that derail AI implementation: unclear ownership, weak inputs, no audit trail, and tools that don't fit reality.

 Overview